 Olivia nods slightly.

-Emboldened, Jane blurts out what she had been meaning to say every day of the past fifteen years, “But, I realised too late that this was not an excuse for me to lose sight of you and your dreams.
+Emboldened, Jane blurts out what she had been meaning to say every day of the past fifteen years, “But, I realised too late that my ignorance should not have been used as an excuse to lose sight of you and your dreams.
 I was a blithering idiot, a cocksure novelist, chasing after fame when I already had enough.
 Olivia, I can only ask you to forgive me.
 My solitude has been my penance; my inability to pick up a pen, my curse.
 I can only ask you to understand me.”

 Olivia blurts out, “I have been a ghostwriter all these years. ”

 Jane puts down her cup of tea and says, “Wow.”
 Her voice comes out like the squeak of a rubber tyre.